-- A. Walls or fences containing razor wire or any other material or application considered by the Planning Director to be unsafe, shall be prohibited. - B. Walls and/or fences containing barbed wire or electrified wire, and the installation of electrified fences, shall be prohibited within residential, commercial and mixed-use zoning districts, and overlay districts for residential or commercial purposes.
+- A. Walls or fences containing razor wire or any other material or application considered by the Planning Director to be unsafe, shall be prohibited. - B. Walls and/or fences containing barbed wire shall be prohibited within residential and commercial zoning districts, and within mixed-use zoning districts and overlay districts for residential or commercial purposes. - C. Walls and/or fences containing electrified wire, and the installation of electrified fences, shall be prohibited within residential zoning districts, and in conjunction with residential development in mixed-use zoning districts and overlay districts for residential purposes.